Plumbing (Waterline) Inventory

 Overview

-Kannapolis is part of a multi-year, comprehensive program which is working to identify any sources of lead in the drinking water of Kannapolis residents, following federal guidelines.
-Kannapolis is a young city and lead in our infrastructure is usually and typically a plumbing challenge, not one of the distribution system.
+Kannapolis is a young city and lead in our infrastructure is unusual and typically a private property owner plumbing challenge, not one of the City's distribution system.

 In 1991, the Environmental Protection Agency (EPA) published a regulation to control lead and copper in drinking water, called the Lead and Copper Rule (LCR).
 In 2021, the EPA updated and revised its Lead and Copper Rule (LCRR), strengthening regulations for reducing lead from drinking water to better protect children and communities.